OndrejKincl/SmoothedParticles.jl/README.md

 There are two ways how to plot **streamlines** of an SPH result in ParaView:
 1) use **SPH Volume Interpolator** and then choose **Surface LIC** representation (version 5.11+ or plugin)
 2) use **Delaunay2D** filter and then **Stream Tracer** or **Evenly Spaced Streamlines**

+# SPHKernels.jl

+Quintic wendland kernels for 1d, 2d and 3d are implemented in this package [examples](https://github.com/OndrejKincl/SmoothedParticles.jl/tree/master/examples).
+SmoothedParticles.jl is also compatible with kernels from [SPHKernels.jl](https://github.com/LudwigBoess/SPHKernels.jl) which offers a greater variety.